NgThPhuong/Recusive-Untar/README.md

 # Recusive-Untar
-Small script for recursively decompressing huge log folder which contains *.tar and *.tgz files
+Small script for recursively decompressing the huge log folder which contains *.tar and *.tgz files